• Home

 Can I make these without buttermilk?

-For a closer substitute, measure ⅔ cup of milk and stir in 2 teaspoons of white vinegar or lemon juice.
-Let it sit for 5 minutes before using.
+Yes!
+Regular whole milk will work.
+If you would like a closer substitution, take ⅔ cup of milk and mix in 2 teaspoons of white vinegar or lemon juice.
+Let it sit for 5 minutes before use.
+The acid will react with the baking soda the same way buttermilk would, and give you the same lift and texture.

 Why did my muffins come out dense?